Biodiversity Policy

 English | Español | Français

+National Biodiversity Strategy and Action Plans (NBSAPs) outline how countries will achieve the GBF at the national level.
 Conservation International works with governments to integrate science and conservation priorities into the NBSAP update process.
-We also advocate for robust financing to implement the Global Biodiversity Framework and countries’ NBSAPs.
 We work to shape biodiversity policies both at the national level, through engagement around domestic financial planning efforts, and by continuing to raise the ambition of global biodiversity financing commitments.
+Conservation International’s NBSAP Support Initiative has focused on helping countries prioritize win-wins for climate and biodiversity and set the right economic incentives for nature, including reforming or repurposing subsidies that are harmful to biodiversity.

-Read CI’s NBSAP Support Initiative Impact Report here.
+Read Conservation International’s NBSAP Support Initiative Impact Report here.

 Biodiversity policy priorities